DASH Diet Score Calculator

 The DASH (Dietary Approaches to Stop Hypertension) eating pattern comes from NIH-funded research and emphasizes fruits, vegetables, whole grains, low-fat dairy, and sodium control.
 It is often used as a structured way to plan a heart-healthy eating pattern.

-This calculator turns the DASH targets into a simple adherence score so you can compare your current intake with the guideline pattern.
+This calculator turns the DASH targets into a simple adherence score so you can compare your baseline intake with the guideline pattern.
 It is a worksheet for planning and tracking, not a blood-pressure reading.

 The score helps show which food groups are above or below the DASH targets so you can adjust the pattern in a practical way.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter your average daily servings for each of the 8 DASH food groups.